yormi/AsyncIt/README.md

 ### Why to require it in the mocha call ?

 To use `unexpected-react` a special setup with a specific order of require/import is required.
-This is done for you but you need to make sure that `React` is not imported before `test-them-all`.
+This is done for you but you need to make sure that `react` is not imported before `test-them-all`.

 I just find it way less trouble to import it in the test call.